CtrlK

 Distinctiveness Conflict Risk

-Occupies a clear niche in go-to-market strategy and sales motion design with highly specific trigger terms.
-The explicit exclusion of technical implementation, code review, and software architecture further reduces conflict risk with engineering-focused skills.
+Highly distinctive with a clear niche in go-to-market strategy and sales motion design.
+The explicit exclusion of technical implementation, code review, and software architecture reduces conflict risk with engineering-focused skills.
+The trigger terms are domain-specific and unlikely to overlap with other skills.

 3 / 3